 We tested that theory with a rental RV.
 We got even more excited as we met RVers and discovered an entire RV subculture of happy people living active and interesting lives.

 And we were sick of working in our traditional corporate jobs.
 Neither one of us planned to work to full retirement age – far from it.
 Not being made of money, we made the decision that we would rather spend less and live more.
 We accepted that we would have to pinch some pennies and probably work part-time along the way.

-We even learned how to make a few bucks with this website!
+We wrote an eBook to share our journey and everything we learned along the way.
 We consider ourselves to be pretty resilient and industrious people, and decided to get on with our dream.

 And so we started the adventure of our RV life.
 Over the years we have enjoyed the travels and the everyday living and the wonderful people we meet.
 We have found lots of things we like about RV life (and a few that are not so hot).

 We will keep learning and enjoying as we go along on our journey.
 Stay tuned as we share those experiences on this website.

 “If you want to accomplish anything in life, you can’t just sit back and hope it will happen.
 You’ve got to make it happen.” – Chuck Norris

 Lisa Patten is an avid traveler and lifelong explorer.
 She has traveled all over the world during her seven years serving in the United States Navy, spending more time abroad in that time than she did in the US.
 She currently travels in her RV with her husband Travis, son Mason, and their three dogs, Merffy, Herbert, and Carlyle.